 You can also adjust the tension level of any given band.
 Therefore, a single band can double as an all-in-one version of both a light weight and a heavy weight.

-[I recommend resistance bands as an important addition to your home exercise equipment toolkit.
-Check out my top exercise kit recommendations below].
+I recommend resistance bands as an important addition to your home exercise equipment toolkit.

 Research Comparing Free Weights vs Resistance Bands

 Several scientific studies demonstrate that resistance bands can be a great alternative to dumbbells.
-A meta-analysis of studies was carried out to compare the effects of resistance training with elastic devices versus conventional devices on muscular strength.
+A meta-analysis was conducted to compare the effects of resistance training with elastic devices versus conventional devices on muscular strength.
 The review highlighted that training with elastic devices such as resistance bands produces similar strength gains to training with conventional devices such as dumbbells.

 One study examined muscle activation in flyes and reverse flyes using elastic resistance bands versus dumbbells.
 The results showed that resistance bands produced slightly less activation in the major muscle group involved in each exercise.
 However, the resistance band modality produced significantly more muscle activation in supporting muscle groups.

-This illustrates one way that training with elastic devices challenges the body in a different way to using conventional devices.
+This illustrates one way in which training with elastic devices challenges the body differently than using conventional devices.
 You’ll find out why this is important further down the article.

-Another study looked at trunk muscle activation during all phases of a squat.
+Another study examined trunk muscle activation across all phases of a squat.
 The findings demonstrated that core muscle activation was similar when comparing free-weight squats and free-weights + elastic bands (to replace some of the resistance).
 Findings like these highlight that resistance bands are a valid alternative to traditional strength training methods.

 Benefits of Resistance Bands vs Dumbbells and other Weights

-Resistance bands are an invaluable item to have in your strength training toolkit.
+Resistance bands are an invaluable addition to your strength training toolkit.
 They can offer many benefits similar to those of using dumbbells or barbells.
 Like traditional free weight training, resistance bands allow you to:

-- Increase your body temperature, get your blood flowing and muscles warmed up effectively
+- Increase your body temperature, get your blood flowing, and warm up your muscles effectively

 - Work through a full range of motion when you are exercising